StephenYoon/angular-router/README.md

 # Angular Router
 An application illustrating Angular's routing capabilities.

 `master` branch lazy loads `crisis-center` module within `app-routing.module.ts` and within `crisis-center` we implement named routing.
-However we found that named routing doesn't work very well (ie not at all).
+However we found that named routing doesn't work very well if the module it's contained in is lazy loaded.

 `no-lazy-loading-module` branch, we load all components within the `app.module.ts` and all routing with `app-routing.module.ts`.
 We found that named routing works!
 Mystery: with modules that lazy load, named routing doesn't seem to work.